Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 ### Tarket Audience
-The game is for anyone in the festive spirit.
+The game is for anyone in the festive spirit or anyone who want to play a fun quiz game.

 ### Color Scheme Used